 Install Soundproof Curtains

-- Choose Heavy Fabrics: Look for multi-layered curtains with dense material.
+Choose Heavy Fabrics: Look for curtains with a high weight and density, specifically designed for noise reduction.

 Upgrade Windows

-- Replace Single-Pane Glass: Install double or triple-glazed windows for better insulation.
+Replace Single-Pane Glass: Double or triple-glazed windows offer significant improvements in noise insulation.

 Add Exterior Barriers